 0:12 The brilliant playwright, Adrienne Kennedy, wrote a volume called "People Who Led to My Plays."
 And if I were to write a volume, it would be called, "Artists Who Have Led My Exhibitions" because my work, in understanding art and in understanding culture, has come by following artists, by looking at what artists mean and what they do and who they are.
 J.J. from "Good Times," (Applause) significant to many people of course because of "Dy-no-mite," but perhaps more significant as the first, really, black artist on primetime TV.
 Jean-Michel Basquiat, important to me because [he was] the first black artist in real time that showed me the possibility of who and what I was about to enter into.

 1:08 My overall project is about art -- specifically, about black artists -- very generally about the way in which art can change the way we think about culture and ourselves.
 My interest is in artists who understand and rewrite history, who think about themselves within the narrative of the larger world of art, but who have created new places for us to see and understand.
-I'm showing two artists here, Glenn Ligon and Carol Walker, two of many who really form for me the essential questions that I wanted to bring as a curator to the world.
+I'm showing two artists here, Glenn Ligon and Kara Walker, two of many who really form for me the essential questions that I wanted to bring as a curator to the world.
 I was interested in the idea of why and how I could create a new story, a new narrative in art history and a new narrative in the world.
 And to do this, I knew that I had to see the way in which artists work, understand the artist's studio as a laboratory, imagine, then, reinventing the museum as a think tank and looking at the exhibition as the ultimate white paper -- asking questions, providing the space to look and to think about answers.

 2:26 In 1994, when I was a curator at the Whitney Museum, I made an exhibition called Black Male.
 It looked at the intersection of race and gender in contemporary American art.
 It sought to express the ways in which art could provide a space for dialogue -- complicated dialogue, dialogue with many, many points of entry -- and how the museum could be the space for this contest of ideas.
 This exhibition included over 20 artists of various ages and races, but all looking at black masculinity from a very particular point of view.
 What was significant about this exhibition is the way in which it engaged me in my role as a curator, as a catalyst, for this dialogue.
-One of the things that happened very distinctly in the course of this exhibition is I was confronted with idea of how powerful images can be and people's understanding of themselves and each other.
+One of the things that happened very distinctly in the course of this exhibition is I was confronted with the idea of how powerful images can be in people's understanding of themselves and each other.

 3:31 I'm showing you two works, one on the right by Leon Golub, one on the left by Robert Colescott.
 And in the course of the exhibition -- which was contentious, controversial and ultimately, for me, life-changing in my sense of what art could be -- a woman came up to me on the gallery floor to express her concern about the nature of how powerful images could be and how we understood each other.
 And she pointed to the work on the left to tell me how problematic this image was, as it related, for her, to the idea of how black people had been represented.
 And she pointed to the image on the right as an example, to me, of the kind of dignity that needed to be portrayed to work against those images in the media.
 She then assigned these works racial identities, basically saying to me that the work on the right, clearly, was made by a black artist, the work on the left, clearly, by a white artist, when, in effect, that was the opposite case: Bob Colescott, African-American artist; Leon Golub, a white artist.
 The point of that for me was to say -- in that space, in that moment -- that I really, more than anything, wanted to understand how images could work, how images did work, and how artists provided a space bigger than one that we could imagine in our day-to-day lives to work through these images.